Palladium: Bullion coins and bars

 A traditional way of investing in palladium is buying bullion coins and bars made of palladium.
 Available palladium coins include the Canadian Palladium Maple Leaf, the Chinese Panda, and the American Palladium Eagle.
-The liquidity of direct palladium bullion investment is poorer than that of gold and silver because there is low circulation of palladium coins.
+The liquidity of direct palladium bullion investment is poorer than that of gold, platinum, and silver because there is a lower circulation of palladium coins than the big three precious metals.